MRCIEU/epigraphdb/paper-case-studies/README.md

 To play with the Jupyter notebooks, either see the
 <a href="https://github.com/MRCIEU/epigraphdb#set-up" target="_blank">set up steps</a>
-inside a conda environment, or use Google Colab (see table below).
+inside a conda environment, or use Google Colab or Binder (see table below).

 <table class="table">
   <tbody>